-This Implementation Strategy was developed by a team of members of senior leadership at Cleveland Clinic Children's and Cleveland Clinic representing several departments of the organization, including clinical administration, medical operations, nursing, finance and community relations.
+This Implementation Strategy was developed by a team of members of senior leadership at Cleveland Clinic Children's Hospital for Rehabilitation and Cleveland Clinic representing several departments of the organization, including clinical administration, medical operations, nursing, finance and community relations.

-Each year, senior leadership at Cleveland Clinic Children's and Cleveland Clinic will review this Implementation Strategy to determine whether changes should be made to better address the health needs of its communities.
+Each year, senior leadership at Cleveland Clinic Children's Hospital for Rehabilitation and Cleveland Clinic will review this Implementation Strategy to determine whether changes should be made to better address the health needs of its communities.